Allstate Insurance Review (Rates, Coverage + More)

 A typical EPAE will increase coverage limits for your dwelling coverage, personal property protection, liability coverage, and living expenses.

 Allstate also offers a flood insurance policy and personal umbrella insurance.
-These are separate home insurance policies that you can purchase if you are at risk of flood or want extra liability coverage.
+These are separate home insurance policies so that you can purchase additional coverage if you are at risk of flood or want extra liability coverage.

 Allstate’s Bundling Options